MicBrain/Graph-API/README.md

 ##### CLASSES

    1. Directed Graph - Represents a general unlabeled directed graph whose vertices are denoted by positive integers.
 Graphs                       may have self edges.
    2. UndirectedGraph - Represents an undirected graph.
 Out edges and in edges are not distinguished.
 Likewise for                              successors and predecessors.
+   3. ShortestPaths - The shortest paths through an edge-weighted graph.
+By overrriding methods getWeight, setWeight,                             getPredecessor, and setPredecessor, the client can determine how to represent the weighting and the                         search results.
+By overriding estimatedDistance, clients can search for paths to specific                                  destinations using A* search.